 Defeat the two pols voice and the zol in this room and a staircase will appear at the top-right corner.
 Go down the steps and step on the block to lower yourself down.
 In the next room there is another block, but this one requires a little bit more weight to push down.
 Lift the pot that is in this room, climb the stairs, and then step on the block to lower yourself down.
 (I always wondered how Link can climb stairs while he is hoisting a large pot over his head).
 Climb the steps to resurface at a new part of the dungeon.

 Once you are ready to go, equip Roc’s Feather and jump across the gaps.
-Use the Nightmare Key to enter the boss room to take on Genie, the dungeon boss.
+Use the Nightmare Key to enter the boss room and take on Genie, the dungeon boss.

 The Genie will start the battle moving back and forth and tossing fireballs out at you.
 You cannot harm the Genie during this phase, so just move back and forth throughout the room, avoiding the fireballs.
 Once the Genie goes back into its bottle it will bounce around the room towards you.
 Slash at the bottle once with your sword to stun it, and then pick it up and toss it to the side using your power bracelet.
 The process will then repeat and you’ll have to do this until you’ve tossed the Genie’s bottle three times.
 Once you’ve hit that magic number, the bottle will shatter and the Genie will be vulnerable.